What are the best places for winter sun in Europe? Continue readings, and I will reveal them all!

 The Best Places For Winter Sun In Europe

 Italy is a big countries that extends for almost 1200 km in length from North to South.
 It has mountains, planes and a long coastline, and a variety of climates.
-This is to say that not all of Italy is a good destination for winter sun in Europe.
+This is to say that not all of Italy is a good destination for winter sun.
 Having said so, there are some places that are blessed with mild temperatures and sunny days even in January.
 Here they are.

 Contrary to common misconception, Sardinia isn’t always hot, and it’s far from being a tropical island.
 The central mountainous region can get very cold in the winter, and it receives a regular amount of snowfall.
 But the coast is nice and mild.
 Mind you: winter is rainy season in Sardinia, and although the average temperature on the coast during the day is 15 degrees Celsius, we do get the occasional cold wave.